lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verses 18-19.**

-1\.The test admitted.
+1\.
+The test admitted.

-2\.The test applied.
+2\.
+The test applied.

-3\.The test approved.
+3\.
+The test approved.

 **Verse 19.** The fact that God has heard prayer.

 **Verse 20.** The mercy of God.

-1\.In permitting prayer.
+1\.
+In permitting prayer.

-2\.In inclining to prayer.
+2\.
+In inclining to prayer.

-3\.In hearing prayer.
+3\.
+In hearing prayer.

 ## Works Upon The Sixty-Sixth Psalm